 ESSENTIAL POINTS OF BRUSSELS

-The Grand Place of Brussels is the most emblematic place of the city.
-Back in the 19th century, the famous french poet Victor Hugo considered this place as "the most beautiful square in the world.
+The Grand Place of Brussels is the most astonishing place of the city.
+Back in the 19th century, the famous french poet Victor Hugo considered this place as "the most beautiful square in the world".
 You can get to know the wonderful history of Brussels , its leading role in the Middle Ages and its architecture with our guided tours and Free Tours in Brussels.
 You shouldn't miss this opportunity!

-The Manneken Pis (Little Man Pee) is the symbol of Brussels for many of its inhabitants and it embodies also their sense of humour.
+The Manneken Pis (Little Man Pee) is the best-known symbol of Brussels for many of its inhabitants and it embodies also their sense of humour.
 A little child very much linked to the history of the Brussels.
 Come to visit the city's most popular fontain.

 There are only some ruins left from the Palace of Coudenberg, which was the main Palace of Brussels at that time.
 This is the place where King Philip II of Spain was crowned.

 It is the most important religious monument in Brussels.
 The place where Napoleon Bonaparte was crowened in Brussels in 1804.
-The Cathedral of St. Michael and St. Gudula is an example of Brabantine Gothic.
-A must-seein the capital of Belgium.
+The Cathedral of St. Michael and St. Gudula is an example of the Brabantine Gothic style.
+A must-see in the capital of Belgium.

 The trendy neighbourhood of Sainte-Catherine in Brussels has an impressive church that mixes Romanesque, Gothic and Renaissance styles.
 It is a central, non-touristicneighbourhood.
-Here you will find the most attractive bars and restaurants in Brussels.
+Here you will find the most attractive local bars, pubs and restaurants in Brussels.

 BRUSSELS EUROPEAN AREA